eric-erki/Deep-Video-Analytics/readme.md

 With latest version of docker installed correctly, you can run Deep Video Analytics in minutes locally (even without a GPU) using a single command.

+### Installation & Overview

+For  quick overview we **strongly recommend** visiting [https://www.deepvideoanalytics.com](https://www.deepvideoanalytics.com) and going through the presentation
+** Note that the standalone OCR example has been moved to [/docs/experiments/ocr](/docs/experiments/ocr) directory**.

 ### Architecture

 Deep Video Analytics implements a client-server architecture pattern, where clients can access state of the server via a REST API.
 For uploading, processing data, training models, performing queries, i.e. mutating the state clients can send DVAPQL (Deep Video Analytics Processing and Query Language) formatted as JSON.
-The query represents a directed acyclic graph of operations.
+Each query represents a directed acyclic graph of operations.

 ### Visual Data Network